On this page:

-- If you choose an on-premises Controller instance, follow the instructions in the AppDynamics portal to download the Controller.
+- If you choose an on-premises Controller instance, follow the instructions in the AppDynamics portal to install the Controller.

-If you are investigating or learning about AppDynamics, you'll probably want to start with a SaaS Controller.
-It is the quickest way to get started.
-If you are ready for a closer look at AppDynamics, however, and interested in an on-premises deployment in the long term, see AppDynamics Application Performance Monitoring Platform for details on such implementations.
+If you are investigating or learning about AppDynamics, the quickest way to get started is with a SaaS Controller.
+If you are ready for a closer look at AppDynamics, however, and interested in an on-premises deployment, see AppDynamics Application Performance Monitoring Platform for details.

 Log in to the Controller UI

 Once you have installed the Controller or arranged for a hosted Controller, you can log in to the Controller UI.

 - For a SaaS Controller, you will receive an email from the AppDynamics Operations team containing the URL and access details for your hosted Controller instance.